This post was written by guest blogger Iain Ronald, Director Academic/Government Market Segment at Promega.

 The On the Road (OTR) BTC Institute Biotechnology Field Trips (BFT) program is rolling right along!
 We are doing our best to brave the winter weather to take hands-on science activities all over the state of Wisconsin.

 The BTC Institute BFT program served over 3,400 students last year, most of them here at the BTC in Fitchburg.
-That said, each year the OTR part of the program is growing in order to serve schools that cannot travel here for various reasons, such as distance, bus costs and the need to minimize out of school time.
-Continue reading →
+That said, each year the OTR part of the program is growing in order to serve schools that cannot travel here for various reasons, such as distance, bus costs and the need to minimize out-of-school time.

 Antibiotic-resistant bacteria and their potential to cause epidemics with no viable treatment options have been in the news a lot.
 These “superbugs,” which have acquired genes giving them resistance to common and so-called “last resort” antibiotics, are a huge concern as effective treatment options dwindle.
 Less attention has been given to an infection that is not just impervious to antibiotics, but is actually enabled by them.